kubernetes/website/content/en/docs/concepts/services-networking/service.md

 ### Services without selectors

-Services most commonly abstract access to Kubernetes Pods thanks to the selector, but when used without a selector, the Service can abstract other kinds of backends, including ones that run outside the cluster.
+Services most commonly abstract access to Kubernetes Pods thanks to the selector, but when used with a corresponding Endpoints object and without a selector, the Service can abstract other kinds of backends, including ones that run outside the cluster.
 For example:

 * You want to have an external database cluster in production, but in your